HumanOps/HumanOps/README.md

 # Mantra
 1. **Humans build systems.
-Humans are part of systems.** Well architected, modern systems are as automated & self-managing as possible, but they still requires varying degrees of human operation for maintenance, upgrades & incident response.
+Humans are part of systems.** Well architected, modern systems are as automated & self-managing as possible, but they still require varying degrees of human operation for maintenance, upgrades & incident response.
 Humans are therefor an integral component of the system & proper consideration should be given to their role.
 1. **Human issues are system issues.** Given humans are part of systems then human problems as a result of system operation should be considered as system problems & solved for just like technical problems.
 1. **Human health is organisation health.** Organisations are made up of people.
 Organisations need people.
 If work practises produce unhealthy people then the organisation is unhealthy & this needs fixing.
 1. **Humans need downtime** Unlike systems, humans need sleep & operate very poorly without it.